-Question One: You look different, what happened?
+Question: You look different, what did you do?

 While I remember my childhood being fun I also remember from an early age thinking something was wrong with me.
 What I wouldn’t know until much later in life, is that we all feel this way.
 We all feel like we are too this or too little of that.
 The part that matters is that I thought it was something to hide, that if others knew the truth I wouldn’t have family or friends anymore.

 In my early teens, my grandfather vanished.
 Yup… vanished.
-Now I know that this is where my depression really took hold of me.
+Now I know that this is a key time where my depression took hold of me.
 At the moment all I could see was I didn’t understand what was happening, lots of sadness, and immediately I felt like he had left because of me.
 Once again, I knew I had to hide this feeling.
 Everyone around me was so sad, they would hate me if they knew it was my fault.